 Legal prevention is essential here.

-This point is especially important for:
+This point is particularly important for:

-- Older homes.
+- Older properties.

-- Detached homes.
+- Detached houses.

-- Properties with additions.
+- Homes with extensions.

-- Homes near the coast.
+- Homes on the coast.

-A property may appear perfectly valid, yet:
+A property may appear perfectly fine at first glance, but nevertheless:

-- Not comply with urban planning regulations.
+- Failure to comply with town planning regulations.

-- Be subject to disciplinary proceedings.
+- Being subject to disciplinary proceedings.

-Key urban planning aspects
+Key town planning considerations

-- Building permit.
+- First-occupancy permit.

 - Cadastral status.